timjamesmorales/Cyclistic-Case-Study/README.md

 ## Action
 ### Summary
 Across the Board:
--Customer No. of Rides > Subscriber No. of Rides -Customer Avg.
+Customer No. of Rides > Subscriber No. of Rides, Customer Avg.
 Duration < Subscriber Avg.
-Duration -Customer No. Rides UP on Weekends
+Duration, Customer No. Rides UP on Weekends,
--Subscriber No. Rides UP on Weekdays
+Subscriber No. Rides UP on Weekdays,
--Subscriber Avg.
-Duration generally the same every day -Overall Avg.
-Duration higher in summer months
+Subscriber Avg.
+Duration generally the same every day, Overall Avg.
+Duration higher in summer months.

 ### Recommendations